Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 - Fiona Tsang

-- 6 min read
+- 5 min read

-Updated: 5 hours ago
+Updated: 4 days ago

-Key insights from Cinareo’s recent conversation with industry experts Mark Alpern and Daniel Piper
+Key Insights from Cinareo’s Recent Conversation with Industry Experts Mark Alpern and Daniel Piper

 This article is the fourth and final part in our series exploring key themes from Cinareo’s recent conversation with workforce planning experts Mark Alpern and Daniel Piper.

+It is not because executives do not value planning.
 It is because they cannot act on information they do not trust, understand, or tie back to business outcomes.

 Daniel captured the disconnect during the discussion: “WFM sees the value immediately, but other teams need the right story in the right format to get on board.”